Welcome New Scout Parents

 - The most important step in this whole process is the protection of our Scouts.
 Please take the time to take BSA’s “Youth Protection” and training called “This is Scouting” at site my.scouting.org.
 You’ll need to set up a user ID and password; please make note of that user ID and password for future use.

-- Your Scout will need to fill out parts A&B of the BSA physical before attending a campout (adults too.)
+- Your Scout will need to fill out part A&B of the BSA physical before attending a campout (adults too.)
 Further part C is required to be filled out by a doctor before attending any trip lasting more than 72 hours.
 The form can be found here.

 - Communication is key for a Troop our size.
 We communicate through an email list.
 You will receive an invitation to scoutbook.com.
 From scoutbook, you will be added to our Troop-442 email list. **IMPORTANT**